joelouthan/Theologicus/src/luke/luke12-13-to-t3-5.md

 6. Read Hosea 2.
 How does God respond to us?

+## Christ Our All: Christ Is Your Master

 >Luke 12:35-40 (CSB) “Be ready for service and have your lamps lit.
 You are to be like people waiting for their master to return from the wedding banquet so that when he comes and knocks, they can open the door for him at once.
 Blessed will be those servants the master finds alert when he comes.
 Truly I tell you, he will get ready, have them recline at the table, then come and serve them.
 If he comes in the middle of the night, or even near dawn, and finds them alert, blessed are those servants.
 But know this: If the homeowner had known at what hour the thief was coming, he would not have let his house be broken into.
 You also be ready, because the Son of Man is coming at an hour you do not expect.”

 >Acts 1:1-8 (CSB) I wrote the first narrative, Theophilus, about all that Jesus began to do and teach until the day he was taken up, after he had given instructions through the Holy Spirit to the apostles he had chosen.
 After he had suffered, he also presented himself alive to them by many convincing proofs, appearing to them over a period of forty days and speaking about the kingdom of God.